-- Enlightenment should be made to the youth corpers on how to manage building structure to continue to maintain adequered and the structure to the structure to continue to maintain adequered and the structure to continue to the structure to the st - Federal and State Ministries of health environment as well as sundry stakeholders should be effective in packaging effective statistics in the areas of managing building structures such as government houses, estates, civil offices and roads dimension.
+- Enlightenment should be made to the youth corpers on how to manage building structure to continue to maintain adequate ventilation and comfort of the orientation camp. - Federal and State Ministries of health environment as well as sundry stakeholders should be effective in packaging effective statistics in the areas of managing building structures such as government houses, estates, civil offices and roads dimension.